Who you are may be very different from who you think you are

 Huh?

-In print here, it sounds like the stupidest thing you ever heard, but we've all fallen for it at one time or another.
-Some of us never wise up.
+In print here, it sounds like the dumbest thing you ever heard, but we've all fallen for it at one time or another.
+Some people never wise up.
 We singles are especially susceptible, because we may have shaky self esteem.
 And after all, those ads and commercials are pretty convincing.

-Eventually we realize that gift lift always wears off.
+Eventually you realize gift lift always wears off.
 Do you know where that fabulous outfit is you were so excited about 10 years ago?
 Do you even care?

 If we are our possessions, are we that first car we owned, which is rusting in a junkyard now, or are we our current car, or the one ten years from now?
 If we can't afford to keep up with the fads, are we less than somebody else?